BlogAutomation

 The Anatomy of a Webhook: Peeking Under the Hood

 Let's take a look at what webhooks are and peek into the technicalities of how webhooks work behind the scenes.
+These steps explain what happens when a webhook is activated.
+Although the steps might vary slightly depending on the complexity of your webhook, these are the base phases.

 1. Event Trigger: An event occurs in the source application – this could be a new user signing up for your service or a new item added to a shopping cart.
 An event trigger could also be something like receiving a text message or phone call.